cboyda/LighthouseLabs/Project-SQL/README.md

 Total time: 27 hours

-"Data Science is not a magic want.
+"Data Science is not a magic wand.
 Expecting miracles without a basic understanding of the business case [not provided], constraints involved [not provided], data at hand, and **quality** of data can lead to [spurious](https://dictionary.cambridge.org/example/english/spurious-result) results"
 -- [P B K Chaitanya](https://www.linkedin.com/pulse/10-key-constraints-data-science-teams-digital-leaders-p-b-k-chaitanya/)